-When you think about such things even with fairly detailed constraints on the possible motions, you will not be thinking about either the nervous signals sent to the muscles involved, nor the patterns of retinal stimulation that will be provided -- and in fact the same actions can produce different retinal processes depending on the precise position of the head, and the direction of gaze of the eyes, and whether and how the fixation changes during the process.
-Probably the fixation requirements will be more constrained for a novice at this task than for an expert, but either way humans, and I suspect other animals, do not need to reason about such details if they use an ontology of 3-D structures and processes rather than an ontology of sensory and motor brain signals.
-Contrast this with the sorts of assumptions discussed in Clark (2013), and many others who attempt to build theories of cognition on the basis of sensory-motor control loops.
+When you think about such things even with fairly detailed constraints on the possible motions, you will not be thinking about either the nervous signals sent to the muscles involved, nor the patterns of retinal stimulation that will be provided - and in fact the same actions can produce different retinal processes depending on the precise position of the head, and the direction of gaze of the eyes, and whether and how the fixation changes during the process.
+Probably the fixation requirements will be more constrained for a novice at this task than for an expert.

+However, humans, other animals, and intelligent robots do not need to reason about sensory-motor details if they use an ontology of 3-D structures and processes, rather than an ontology of sensory and motor nerve signals.
+Contrast this with the sorts of assumptions discussed in [2], and many others who attempt to build theories of cognition on the basis of sensory-motor control loops.